Lee Gueller shares expert advice for couriers, from handling late payments to building trust, so you can grow your courier business.

 It’s an indirect tax, meaning it’s collected by businesses on behalf of the government.

-As a courier, you’ll likely pay VAT on several essential business expenses.
+As an independent courier company, you’ll likely pay VAT on several essential business expenses.

 This could include fuel, vehicle maintenance, PPE, freight exchange memberships, and even office supplies if you have a home office.